 1. Annual company-wide cybersecurity training for each employee.

-A company is like a family and just as in every household there are different individuals with different specialties.
+A company is like a family and just as in every household there are different individuals with different specialities.
 The main focus is those security-savvy employees that are our primary defence against phishing attacks.
 Creating an annual company-wide security training goes a long way in protecting your company’s data.
 Implement this training into onboarding procedure with regularly scheduled refresher courses to follow.

 2. Educate each employee on identifying email.